ScooloV/bbpedia/docs/death_zone/new_inducements.md

 drive.

 0-1 WIZARD INDUCEMENT: DRUCHII SP0RTS S0RCERESS
-150,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE' 0R 'FAV0URED 0F...'
-SPECIAL RULES *The Dark Elves are
-a race steeped in*
+150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE' 0R 'FAV0URED OF...'
+SPECIAL RULES *The Dark Elves are a race steeped in*
 ![](../media/death_zone/image147.jpg)*magic, yet the vast majority of Dark* *Elf magic users are female, belonging* *to an ancient cabal founded